alexx021dev/alexx021dev/README.md

-# Hi there, I'm alex! 👋
+# Hi there, I'm kaelen! 👋

 ## About Me 🚀

-I'm a passionate front end engineer with experience in technologies like js ,react and css .
-I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

-- 🌱 Currently learning front end web engineering in alx prodev programm to advance my skills.
-- 🔭I am working on airbnb clone project
+i am leanring full stack web engineering and this is the place where i show my progress.
 - 📫Reach me: alextaddele@gmail.com.

 ## My Skills 🧠